-Certain individuals in Georgia, who could not complete their high school education, can earn an equivalent high school credential by taking GED.
-The General Education Development (GED) test is a group of exams that measures your ability and skills required for high school study.
-Individuals can take GED Georgia if he/she dropped out of school or could not acquire a diploma.
-After taking the GED, the test takers receive a certified GED Georgia diploma.
-Taking GED in Georgia opens up a host of opportunities for career improvement and postsecondary study.
-Most of the colleges in Georgia accept GED Georgia scores as an eligibility criterion for higher courses.
-Even the employers at various organizations accept GED scores as legal criterion for granting jobs.
+Certain individuals in Georgia, who could not complete their high school education, can earn an equivalent high school credential by taking this test.
+It is a group of exams that measures your ability and skills required for high school study.
+Individuals can take the test if he/she dropped out of school or could not acquire a diploma.
+After taking the exam, the test takers receive a certified diploma.
+It opens up a host of opportunities for career improvement and postsecondary study.
+Most of the colleges in Georgia accept these scores as an eligibility criterion for higher courses.
+Even the employers at various organizations accept the scores as legal criterion for granting jobs.

 Test Format of GED:

 It tests your skills in five subject-areas, namely:

 - Language of Arts, Part I and II: Writing

 The question format includes multiple-choice questions, passage-based questions, an essay question and alternate format questions (in the Mathematics section only).
 The essay question asks you to frame a coherent essay based on a given essay prompt.
 The alternate format questions ask you to enter your own responses in specialized or coordinate grids.